 Add whole eggs, egg yolks, vanilla extract, nutmeg, salt, bourbon and cinnamon (if desired), and blend until smooth.
 Gently pour mixture into tart shell.

 Bake in 350°F (180°C) oven until filling is set, but still jiggling slightly in the center, about 20 minutes (the filling will continue to set as it cools).
 Cool tart completely in pan on a rack.
 (If making ahead, cover lightly with plastic wrap and refrigerate for up to 2 days.)

 Just before serving, remove side of pan.
 Cut into eight wedges and serve with whipped cream.
 (Whip 2 cups (500 mL) whipping cream and fold in 1 tsp (5 mL) of nutmeg, if desired).

-- Tart pans can be purchased at your laval grocery store for a reasonable price and used over and over again.
+Tip: Tart pans can be purchased at your local grocery store for a reasonable price and used over and over again.
 Look for a 10-inch (25cm) tart pan with removable bottom which works for this recipe and many other great dessert ideas.